 When we arrive at an all-inclusive resort, the first thing I do is grab a drink, unpack and put my purse in the safe because I know I don’t need it.
 However, it’s a good idea to hit the bank before you leave home and get $50-$100 in one dollar bills.
 I use this money for tips for the bartenders and maid service (it’s not required but it doesn’t hurt to take care of the people who take care of you!).
 Also, you should bring at least $100 cash for buying trinkets and souvenirs on the beach or in town.

 The good thing about all-inclusive resorts is that you can eat and drink to your heart’s desire.
 Most resorts have at least 3-5 restaurants, a few more bars and room service which is included in the price.
 The bad thing about all-inclusive resorts is they tend to be expensive but in my opinion, they’re worth it!
 If all-inclusive hotels are not your thing and you’d rather rent a condo in Mexico, read my post The Key to Vacation Rentals!

 The ship itself was outdated and screaming for a makeover to yank it out of the 80s.
 Luckily, I read the reviews before I purchased the tickets so I was prepared.
 Surprisingly, the food was pretty good at the pool grill and the main dining room.
 What I didn’t really enjoy was the headliner show.
 The show was lackluster and the choreography was seriously lacking but the music was great.
-We didn’t do much on the ship besides eat, drink and make new friends but there were quite a few scheduled activities each day.
-I won’t take the Carnival Imagination cruise again but I’m looking forward to taking another cruise soon, preferably somewhere in the Caribbean!
+We didn’t do much besides eat, drink, and make new friends but there were lots of scheduled activities.
+I won’t take the Carnival Imagination cruise again but I’m looking forward to taking another cruise.
+Maybe we’ll go to the Caribbean!

 Read my all-inclusive experience in Cabo San Lucas!